jamesTaylorQA/JavaScriptLearnings/README.md

 # JavaScriptLearnings

-This repo is for my javaScript development
+This repo is for my javaScript development test